-12. Compliments & Complaints
+11. Compliments & Complaints

-London Borough of Newham's social care practitioners work alongside children, young people, families, carers and other professionals in order to promote the best possible outcomes for the children.
+London Borough of Croydon's social care practitioners work alongside children, young people, families, carers and other professionals in order to promote the best possible outcomes for the children.
 This means communicating, engaging, involving and acting on views appropriately.
 Asking for feedback is one of the best ways to understand how well this has been done and where it could be better.
-Gathering and using feedback promotes the reflective 'learning' culture we endeavour.
+Gathering and using feedback promotes a reflective 'learning' culture.
 It provides evidence of our progress and should be regularly discussed within supervision.
+Gathering children, family and carers feedback in an integral part of Children's Service bi-month Windows into Practice auditing cycle.